-Students with Autism Spectrum Disorder
+Students with Autism Spectrum Disorder (ASD)

-School personnel can access support in working with students living with Autism Spectrum Disorder by a number of central Special Education staff.
-The Instructional Leadership Consultants (ILCs) and Behaviour Support Assistants (BSAs) have experience and expertise working in the area of Autism.
-They can further access the expertise of a Board Certified Behaviour Analyst (BCBA), a Speech-Language Pathologist and/or a Psychologist.
+School personnel can access support in working with students living with autism spectrum disorder (ASD) by a number of central special education staff.
+The instructional leadership consultants (ILCs) and BSAs have experience and expertise working in the area of ASD.
+They can further access the expertise of a registered behaviour analyst (RBA), a speech-language pathologist and/or a psychologist.
 The support that is provided will come from the appropriate discipline or mix of disciplines as determined by the individual needs of the student.
 Students with ASD are usually placed in regular classrooms.
-Students with ASD and having profound communication needs may be recommended for placement in a Primary Communications Class.
-If a student with ASD also has a developmental disability, they may qualify for placement in a Learning and Life Skills (LLS) program dependent upon a review of appropriate assessment data.
+Students with ASD and having profound communication needs may be recommended for placement in a PCC.
+If a student with ASD also has a developmental disability, they may qualify for placement in an LLS program dependent upon a review of appropriate assessment data.